snirk-lang/protosnirk/README.md

 ## What is the status?
 What is proto?

-Protosnirk will be "proto" until it's a _real_ language - it's not even Turing complete right now.
-Until then, each version will add core features that "real" languages have (aiming toward statically typed, reference counted).
+Protosnirk will be "proto" until it's a _real_ language - this is an excuse to design in a "move fast, break things" fashion with the `proto` name.

-However, development is free to be fluid.
-For example, a virtual machine can be developed on independently of static typing - the project could be forked to create a scripting language, for example.

-The _proto_ language is in "alpha" right now.
-When there's a nice, stable virtual machine we can transition to "beta" and ultimately there will be full versions - "real" Snirk will come far later (and probably use LLVM).
+Each version will add core features that "real" languages have.

 ## Why is this special?

 It's not really special right now.
-There are a few other serious embedded Rust languages right now that are worth checking out.
+I think it will be special in the future, but until then, there are a few other serious embedded Rust languages right now that are worth checking out.

+## What are some of the current features?
+- Whitespace-significant, semicolon-free syntax
+- Expression-based language
+- Immutable-by-default variables
+- Named-parameter calling convention
+- Shorthands for "block" style declaraions (`if`, `fn`)

+## What are some of the planned features?
+- Static typing
+- Garbage collection
+- Will not have `null`
+- Full LLVM JIT and statically-linked support
+- Classes, traits, algebraic-data-type-`enum`s
+- Object onwership model and thread safety
+- Compile-time-constants